 Ribs or practical jokes in wrestling are not only there to bring a laugh to road-weary warriors but can be used as a way to test the heart of green wrestlers and new workers coming into an established territory.

-There are many stories of the old guard putting new workers through the wringer to make sure they were "one of the boys."
+There are many stories of the old guard putting new workers through the wringer to ensure they were "one of the boys."
 It was a rite of passage that had to be passed to be allowed into their inner circle.

 Roddy Piper once told a story about being dropped off at a gas station to run in for sandwiches, only to be left as the folks in his car drove off laughing.
 The youngster had to walk the rest of the way to the arena to make it to the matches on time.